 Photographing adoptable dogs for me isn't just about an adoption profile photo.
 To be honest, I'm not sure how much weight they carry because I've known dogs to be adopted from some pretty sketchy photos.
 Whatever floats your boat and gets the dog adopted, I say.
 But as the person behind the camera who's thinking about how photography can help adoptable pets, I want these photos to work for the dog... for the rescue... for advocacy, for fundraising, or to just celebrate the dog.
 So, to end 2022, I went out with a big, bundle of bulldogs who are loved and getting the care they need and deserve.
 Thank you to all the people I've met who are loving their animals and helping to make this world a safe and loving place for everyone. ~wendy xo For more on the Victoria Bulldog Society: facebook: https://www.facebook.com/VictoriaBulldogSociety/ instagram: @VictoriaBulldogSociety Jackson and Luna stopped by the studio just before Christmas for a little session together.
 These two sweethearts are in care with the Victoria Bulldog Society, though neither are adoptable at the time of writing this.
 Sweet Luna is in palliative care due to an inoperable cancer and charming Jackson is on medical hold.
 Shortly after Jackson's arrival he required extensive dental surgery which took some time to heal from.
 Well, he got that sorted out, but now he has an ulcer in his eye that is being treated and monitored with the with help of their vet.

 As Jackson and Luna are in foster at the same home, I was asked to try and get one of them together.
 One thing I've learned about bulldogs (and pretty much any dog!)... if they don't want to do it, they won't.
 So with the help of a VBS volunteer, we managed to use our charm and wit... hahah!
 I kid!... it was patience and treats and patience and treats and a break outside, then more patience and treats.
 And it worked!
 I got a few more captures of these two together, but those are being held back to keep private, just for the family.
 I hadn't spent much time with bulldogs prior to volunteering with VBS, so these recent sessions have been quite immersive.
 Mel, the director of VBS has been a wealth of info on the breed and the laundry list of medical issues that now seem more like common "features", than just one-offs, easily treatable issues.
 I even wrote and photographed a piece on Mel and her penchant for bulldogs for Issue #5 of Wunderdog Magazine: https://www.wendynesbitt.com/blog/squishy-faced-wunderdogs If you want to learn more about VBS: facebook: https://www.facebook.com/VictoriaBulldogSociety/ instagram: @VictoriaBulldogSociety Big-top Bruce!
 Bouncy Bruce!
 Bubble-blower Bruce!
 Bestie Bruce!
 All appropriate nicknames for this sweet frenchie who's currently in the care of the Victoria Bulldog Society where he's taking applications for his new family.
 Bruce is a bundle of frenchie energy.
 At only about 1.5 years young, he loves to play and run and he can hop like a bunny too (see video at end of photo gallery)!
 He had a slow start with some basics, however, he's a little sponge and ready to learn... especially for a treat!
 He showed me his high-fives, his curiosity and bravery (with the tunnel), the little 'face' on his back end, his love of squeakys (which he'll destroy in mere moments). his beautiful ripples and folds, and how he blows bubbles!
 This little guy will need a dog buddy in his new home... one that can handle is playfulness, because he plays and plays and plays.
 Though he apparently also naps hard.
 Bruce is also a water lover I'm told and should he get the chance, he may just hop in the shower with you!
 On his way out Bruce got to meet neighbour Baz, the rescue greyhound and Nina, a rescue from Korea. (see video at end of photo gallery) I love Bruce.
 Thanks VBS for helping this little dude along his journey.
 Sometimes it takes some not great things to happen for our dog friends to end up with the great things.
 And this little guy has more great things to come!
-If you're interested in adopting, fostering or just donating to the Victoria Bulldog Society, please visit them here. xo wendy Have you ever been to a bulldog parade?
+If you're interested in adopting, fostering or just donating to the Victoria Bulldog Society, please visit them here. xo wendy |

 Categories